8.3 Experiential Learning: Rounding Out Your College Career

 - Attend the Job Fair.

-- Assume at least one leadership position on campus.
+- Assume a leadership position on campus.

 - Conduct at least two “informational interviews” with professionals in your area of interest.
 Refer to “How to Conduct an Informational Interview.”